 As another example, if you were considering medical physician, nurse, biologist, dietitian, and health educator, you could pursue a bachelor’s degree in biology.
 This degree is proper preparation for any one of these occupations, though each occupation has different requirements for the education/training/licensure experiences that come after the bachelor’s degree.

 Thus, if you are in Situation D, you may be able to make some sensible choices regarding education/training that are congruent with all of the closely-related occupations that remain on your Roster.
 Careful research and reflection will help make sure that the education/training you commit to at this time will help you remain qualified to pursue the occupations you are still considering.
-Of course, you will want to periodically return to the SCEA to attempt to eliminate some of the remaining occupations from your Roster, as you’ll eventually need to pick one occupation to pursue.
+Of course, you will want to periodically return to the SCEA to attempt to eliminate some of the remaining occupations from your Roster, as you’ll eventually need to pick one occupation to pursue, though you can always change your mind later in life.

 Situation E: You Have Unrelated Occupations Remaining on Your Roster

 Let’s say that you have narrowed down your Roster to around 4 occupations that are not all closely related (e.g., counseling psychologist, clinical social worker, mechanical engineer, chiropractor).
-If this is the case, it may be impossible to identify an education/training option that will help you progress towards entering any of occupations.
+If this is the case, it may be difficult to identify a single education/training option that would prepare you to enter any and all of these occupations.

 If you do not need to make an education/training choice now, that means you have some time to get additional career experiences before you return to the SCEA to continue to narrow your list down.
 Hopefully the extra time will get out of Situation E and into Situation A, B, C, or D.